Italy's 5-Star says it will stay in govt but sets policy conditions | Law-Order

 - Italy

-Italy's 5-Star Movement will remain in the coalition government but it wants a series of policy changes, the party's leader Giuseppe Conte said on Wednesday after meeting Prime Minister Mario Draghi.
-"We are willing to share government responsibility as we have done so far in a loyal and constructive way, but we want major changes," Conte told reporters.
+Italy's 5-Star Movement intends to remain in the coalition government but wants a series of policy revisions, party leader Giuseppe Conte said on Wednesday, piling pressure on Prime Minister Mario Draghi.
+"We are willing to share government responsibility as we have done so far in a loyal and constructive way, but we want major changes," Conte told reporters after meeting Draghi.

+There had been reports that the party, which is sinking in the polls and has just suffered a schism, may pull out of government as relations between Draghi and Conte have soured over the war in Ukraine and domestic economic policy.
+Draghi last week denied reports he had asked 5-Star's founder, comedian Beppe Grillo, to remove Conte as a leader, and said if the group quit his "national unity" coalition he would step aside as prime minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)